 February in Haarlem

 In the midst of winter. a visit to Haarlem in February is best spent sampling the beer and enjoying the superb art galleries.
+But there are other fun winter activities too.

 March in Haarlem